Kalima-Entertainment/Fallout_Strategy/README.md

 This is a real-time strategy game produced by 2nd year students from CITM/UPC University in Terrassa, Barcelona.

 ## Goal
 * Make your faction survive among the others in this exciting RTS!
-Be careful with the deathclaws at the end of the game.
+Be careful with the deathclaws at the end of the game, they are really fast and will try to destroy your base as fast as possible!

 ### Win / Lose conditions
 Destroy all other factions' buildings to win the game before you run out of time, if all of yours are destroyed you will lose.
+If the Deathclaws have appeared you will also have to kill them in order to win the game.

 ## Controls
-* Left click on the unit and left click on the position you want to make it go to.
+* Left click on the unit and right click on the position you want it go.
 * º - Turn console ON/OFF
 * Y - Block/Unblock border scroll
 * C - Center camera on selected entity